August 11, 2021 9 min read

-To help you better understand your muscle fibers, we are breaking down the differences between the two types and providing top training tips.
+To help you better understand your muscle fibers, we will break down the differences between the types and provide training tips.

-By the end of this, you will understand your muscle fibers and how you can better use them to develop maximum muscle mass!
+By the end of this article, you will understand your muscle fibers and how you can better use them to develop maximum muscle mass!

 We are focusing on skeletal muscle cells because they form skeletal muscle fibers.
 Skeletal muscle fibers are the type of fibers that initiate voluntary muscle contractions.
 Voluntary contractions are those that you consciously choose to make.
 Examples of voluntary contractions are exercise movements, such as running and lifting weights.
 The somatic nervous system controls voluntary contractions.